veusz/veusz.github.io/3d/index.md

 library.
 From version 3, Veusz now supports several types of 3D plots.
 As with previous versions of Veusz, plots are flexibly built out of a number of plotting widgets, allowing several 3D graphs to occupy a 3D space.
+Veusz renders the 3D output in vector format, which means the full quality of the plot is retained when scaling.
 Currently implemented plot types include 3D points, line, data surface, functional surface, functional line and volume plots.
-This post is a guide for how this works.
+This page is a guide for how 3D plotting works.

 [![3d example](3d_example.png)](3d_example.vsz)